carkopf/starter-hugo-academic/content/home/experience.md

     location: New York
     date_start: 2018-09-01
     date_end: ""
-    description: Research on conceptual and ethical issues in neuroscience and artificial intelligence.
+    description: Research on philosophical questions that associated with neuroscience and artificial intelligence.
+Lecturing in the Philosophy department at the University of Bonn.

   - title: Assistant Professor of Philosophy
     company: Iona College